A test of brawn and brains, Wichita Rugby gears up for season

 The team will be holding a kickball tournament fundraiser as part of the annual ICT Blocktoberfest.

-They are looking for both teams to participate and corporations to sponsor the event; more information can be found at this link: http://www.wichitarugby.com/kicktoberfest-2019.html“
+They are looking for both teams to participate and corporations to sponsor the event.
+More information can be found at this link.